• What is Copywriting?

 use copywriting to change minds

 Persuasion is key to effective copywriting.
-But influencing people is easier said than done. …Or is it?
-Today’ we’re going to talk about the secret to turning heads and changing minds.
-Read on…
+But influencing people is easier said than done.
+Or is it?
+Here we talk about the secret to turning heads and changing minds.

 The purpose of any piece of copy is to get people to take action.
-That action might be to buy a product, or it might be to sign up for an email list, or to send a letter to their congressperson, or even to think more favorably of a certain company.
+That action might be to buy a product or it might be to sign up for an email list or to send a letter to their congressperson or even to think more favorably of a certain company.
 Obviously, some actions are more active than others, but they’re all actions and you’re trying to persuade people to take them.

 The most important building block for great copy is utilizing the benefit to consumer.
 That is, when you ask people to take this action what do they get out of it?
 You need to tell people how they benefit from that product if you want them to buy it.
 A company just wanting people to buy a product isn’t how a product gets sold.
 A product gets sold when you explain to people why they should buy it by explaining how it will improve their lives.